-Starkloff et al. (2017) analysed the impact of 1 to 6 FTCs on a pore system larger than 140 μm with X-ray μCT.
-The undisturbed soil cores taken from a ploughed layer experienced 6 FTCs and much higher and faster temperature gradients between freezing $(-15 \,^{\circ}\text{C})$ and thawing $(40 \,^{\circ}\text{C})$.
-For a loamy sand, a slight settlement of the samples was observed, accompanied by a decrease in macroporosity for the pore sizes investigated (≥ 0.3 mm).
-For a silty clay loam, no settlement was observed, but there was a shift from larger macropores (\geq 1.9 mm) towards smaller macropores (0.4-1.5 mm).
-The presented results in our study, based on a higher resolution, confirm the trends in soil structure development identified by Starkloff et al. (2017), which were limited in resolution and in number of FTCs at the time.
-Also in the current experiments, many of the described changes in soil structure were detected at the lower resolution boundary of the X-ray μCT scans and were only revealed by subsampling at the end of the experiment.
-The information obtained at two different resolutions shows that FTCs confirm structural changes towards a well-connected pore system for pores smaller 0.5 to 0.8 mm in diameter.

-This was corroborated by the highly significant increase in unsaturated hydraulic conductivity between pF 2 to pF 3 for all samples.
+- Starkloff et al. (2017) analysed the impact of 1 to 6 FTCs on a pore system larger than 140 μm with X-ray μCT.
+The undisturbed soil cores taken from a ploughed layer experienced 6 FTCs and much higher and faster temperature gradients between freezing (-15°C) and thawing (40°C)-due to scan time limitations.
+For a loamy sand, slight settlement of samples was observed, accompanied by a decrease in macro-porosity for the pore sizes investigated (≥ 0.3 mm).
+For a silty clay loam, no settlement was observed but a shift from larger macro-pores (≥ 1.9 mm) towards smaller macro-pores (0.4 1.5 mm).
+By visible inspection, the authors observed the development of small cracks and voids which were below the detection limit of their image analysis method.
+No significant effects on pore connectivity were determined.
+The presented results in our study, based on a higher resolution, confirm the trends on soil structure development identified by Starkloff et al. (2017) which were limited - in resolution and in number of FTCs at the time.
+Also in the current experiments, many of the described changes in soil structure were detected at the lower resolution boundary of the X-ray μ CT scans and only revealed by subsampling at the end - 360 of the experiment.
+The information obtained at two different resolutions shows that FTC confirm structural changes towards a well-connected pore system for pores smaller 0.5 to 0.8 mm in diameter. - This was corroborated by the highly significant increase in unsaturated hydraulic conductivity between pF 2 to pF 3 for all samples.
 In comparison, water retention in the same range of matrix potential was only slightly affected for the repacked samples.
-This indicates that the pore size distribution from 0.002 to 0.05 mm (according to the Young-Laplace equation) was only slightly affected, and that the connectivity of these pores increased significantly after 19 FTCs.
-Most studies investigated the impact of FTCs on saturated hydraulic conductivity and measured its increase, which was mainly related to the creation of vertical voids (Qi et al., 2006).
-After 30 FTCs, Ma et al. (2019) found no consistent effects of FTC on soil water retention curves among different soils, but in total there was a significant increase in the plant-available water content for all tested treatments.
+This indicates that the pore size distribution from 0.002 to 0.05 mm (according to Young-Laplace-equation) was only - 365 slightly affected, but that the connectivity of these pores increased significantly after 19 FTCs.
+Most studies investigated the impact of FTC on saturated hydraulic conductivity and measured its increase which was mainly related to the creation of vertical voids (Qi et al., 2006).
+After 30 FTCs, Ma et al. (2019) found no consistent effects of FTC on soil water retention curves among different soils but in total a significant increase in plant available water content for all tested treatments.
 They related the increase to changes in the pore size distribution.
-Since the determined pore structure characteristics still changed after 19 FTCs, there is a possibility that another 11 FTCs could have had a greater impact on the water retention of our tested soils.
-The consistency of the data show that multiple FTCs promoted a well-connected pore system which increased the unsaturated conductivity by a factor of 3.
+Since the determined pore structure characteristics still changed - 370 after 19 FTCs, there is a possibility that another 11 FTCs could have had a greater impact on the water retention of our tested soils.
+The consistency of the data show that that multiple FTC promoted a well-connected pore system which increased the unsaturated conductivity by a factor of 3.